 The College of Business Executive Council (COBEC) is an organization comprised of the Presidents of all registered student organizations recognized by the College of Business.
 This council serves as the student advisory board to the Dean of the College of Business.
 They attend monthly meetings with the Dean and discuss issues within the College of Business that concern both current and prospective students.

-Contact Brian Loiacono – email to attach is email@example.com
+Contact Brian Gielow – firstname.lastname@example.org

-Destiny learned about the opportunities as an officer of the College of Business Executive Council through a previous officer.
-As activity coordinator Destiny helps plan and organize COBEC sponsored events prior to the general meetings.
-In addition, she participates in discussion of amendments, procedures, and events with the executive committee.
+Katie learned about the opportunities as an officer of the College of Business Executive Council through Phi Gamma Nu.
+The fraternity encourages and sets the standard for student involvement, and she was eager to run for the Activity Coordinator position and better support the College of Business.
+As activity coordinator, Katie helps plan and organize COBEC sponsored events in addition to the general meetings, and participates in discussion of amendments, procedures, and events with the executive committee.

 Contact Katie Jordan - email to attach is email@example.com